-Ex-Wife Of Top White House Aide Rob Porter Says She Told The FBI About Abuse
+An Ex-Wife Of Top White House Aide Rob Porter Says She Told The FBI About Abuse

-An ex-wife of the White House staff secretary who resigned Wednesday after revelations of domestic abuse, said Thursday in a televised interview that she told the FBI about the abuse more than a year ago.
+An ex-wife of the White House staff secretary who resigned Wednesday after revelations of domestic abuse said Thursday in a televised interview that she told the FBI about the abuse more than a year ago.

 Jennifer Willoughby, the second ex-wife of Rob Porter, told CNN she was interviewed by the FBI last year as part of a background check for Porter to obtain a security clearance for his position in the White House.

-Porter was a top aide to Trump, traveling on Air Force One with the president and frequently advising him in the White House.
+Porter was a top aide to Donald Trump, traveling on Air Force One with the president and frequently advising him in the White House.
 As staff secretary, his main role was to approve everything that went to the president's desk in the Oval Office.

-In order to get a security clearance for a high-level position in the White House, Porter would had to undergo a thorough background check.
+In order to get a security clearance for a high-level position in the White House, Porter would have had to undergo a thorough background check.
 On Thursday, White House deputy press secretary Raj Shah said Porter's background investigation was "ongoing" and that "his clearance was never denied."

 Porter's first wife, Colbie Holderness, told the Daily Mail on Wednesday that he punched her in the face on a trip to Italy in the early 2000s.
 Pictures were published showing bruises from the alleged assault.